c2huc2hu/2d-ik-demo/index.md

 Your task is to construct an arm with the provided materials and to control it with inverse kinematics.
 You should take input from Serial to determine the position.
 These are the equations for the arm.
 They can be derived from the shape of the arm and the cosine law.
+`d1` is the length of the segment connected to the centre, `d2` is the length of the segment connected to the gripper.

 ![d = \sqrt{x^2 + y^2}\\
 \theta_1 = \arctan{\frac{y}{x}} \pm \arccos{\frac{d^2 + d_1^2 - d_2^2}{2 d d_1}} \\